Resonator reset in circuit QED by optimal control for large open quantum systems: Application to resonator reset

 To further speed-up the process, we follow the insight from DRAG and optimize over two quadratures of the drive~\cite{PhysRevLett.103.110501}.
 In a frame rotating at the drive frequency, the last term of the dispersive Hamiltonian of Eq.~\eqref{eq:Hdrive} is then replaced by

 Results from optimization of these two quadrature are presented in Fig.~\ref{fig:finaln}, which shows the average photon number at the final pulse time $T$ for increasing measurement power $P_\mathrm{norm}$.
 As an initial guess, the $X$ quadrature is set to the CLEAR pulse shape and the $Y$ quadrature is randomly set.
-These results are shown for four different values of $T$, ranging from $150~\mathrm{ns}\sim1.04 T_\kappa$ (red lines) to times as short as $40~\mathrm{ns}\sim0.3 T_\kappa$ (green lines).
+These results are shown for four different values of $T$, ranging from $150~\mathrm{ns}\sim1.04 T_\kappa$ (green circles) to times as short as $40~\mathrm{ns}\sim0.3 T_\kappa$ (red $\times$).
 Following the convention of Fig.~\ref{fig:expcleargrape}(a), the full lines correspond to the qubit ground state and the dashed lines the qubit excited state.
 Unsurprisingly, the general trend is an increase of the residual photon number with $P_\mathrm{norm}$.
 However, for $150~\mathrm{ns}\sim1.04~T_\kappa$, the optimization results in residual population as small as $10^{-3}$ at high power $P_\mathrm{norm} = 10$.

 The difficulty of the open GRAPE algorithm to converge with decreasing $T$ is made apparent with the large fluctuations of the residual photon number with $P_\mathrm{norm}$.
 Despite this, and quite remarkably, final populations of less than $10^{-3}$ photons are obtained for reset times under $T_\kappa$ and all $P_\mathrm{norm}$ values considered.
 The complexity in converging becomes more apparent at very short times where we observe large fluctuations and large separations between the results obtained for the two qubit states.
-These branchings, corresponding to a change in the optimization landscape as a function of $T$ and $P_{\mathrm{norm}}$, are illustrated by vertical gray lines for the two shortest values of $T$.
+These branchings, corresponding to a change in the optimization landscape as a function of $T$ and $P_{\mathrm{norm}}$ \cite{sorensen2015exploring}, are illustrated by vertical gray lines for the two shortest values of $T$.
+Beyond the branching time, the optimization only finds a good solution for the qubit in the ground state.
+This is a result of the sign of the Kerr-nonlinearity $K$.
+Indeed, the effective detuning from the drive at high drive power is smaller when the qubit is in the ground state, thus, changing the sign of $K$ leads to finding low photon number solutions when the qubit is rather in the excited state.